 In a world of mobile phones and internet browsing, Australians are changing the way they shop and pay, and eftpos is evolving its technology to meet their needs.

-eftpos is now finalising a transformation which aims to deliver the infrastructure and technology needed to provide eftpos CHQ and SAV transactions to consumers and merchants on platforms such as eftpos Tap & Pay, Online and Mobile.
+eftpos has completed a transformation which aims to deliver the infrastructure and technology needed to provide eftpos transactions to consumers and merchants on platforms such as eftpos Tap & Pay, Online and Mobile.

 The eftpos transformation is a multi-year, collaborative industry program that represents the first significant technology change to the eftpos system since it was first introduced in Australia three decades ago.

 It aims to ensure that, despite changing technology, Australian consumers and merchants will continue to have access to a low-cost, domestic debit payments choice for many years to come.

 - Commercialisation and deployment of eftpos Chip and Contactless – our Members started issuing eftpos only Chip cards in 2017,